d20Tek/lowdb.net/README.md

 ## Samples
 For more detailed examples on how to use LowDb.Net, please review the following samples:

+* [Sample.AsyncCli](samples/Sample.AsyncCli) - Console application for managing a task list and persisting a local file.
+Uses the LowDbAsync class and reads/writes files asynchronously.
 * [Sample.Cli](samples/Sample.Cli) - Console application for managing a task list and persisting a local file.
 Include the ability to run the app with an in-memory database instead.
 * [Sample.WebApi](samples/Sample.WebApi) - Minimal WebApi project that exposes a TaskList web service with CRUD operations on a shared data file.
 All users have access to the same database file.